 Fighting pandemics by strengthening the health system

-HIV is the world’s leading cause of early death among women aged 15 to 49.
+HIV is the world’s largest leading cause of early death among wowen aged to 15 to 49.

 Tuberculosis

-Tuberculosis is the deadliest disease in the world, with more than 10 million new cases per year.
+Tuberculosis is the dealiest disease in the world, with more than 10 million new case per year.

 Malaria

-Malaria is a major cause of child mortality, killing a child every 2 minutes.
+Malaria is the major cause of child mortality, killing a child every 2 minutes.

 HPV cancers